 I love trees of all sorts so it is no wonder I have a selection of trees for decorations and ornaments over the Christmas season.

 Add a magnet to the back and decorate your fridge for Christmas.
 You could also stitch on a loop through the top of the star and hang it from the tree.
 This tree is about 10 cm. or 4 in tall.

 I had lots of fun making these button trees after finding them at a craft sale a couple of years ago.
 These are about 5 cm or 2 in. tall.

-This is a little tree made out of strips of material, a twig and a pipe cleaner.
+This is a little tree (about 18 cm or 6 in. tall) made out of strips of material, a twig and a pipe cleaner.
 You need 18 to 20 strips of material in any greens that you have, a twig about 6 inches long, and some pieces of gold or silver pipe cleaner.
 Start at the bottom of the twig and tie the strips onto it.
 Trim with pinking shears into the tree shape and add the star at the top.
 Add a loop to hang as an ornament, or poke into a plant for a plant poke.
 Be sure to use a longer twig if you want it to be a plant poke.
 I use this one with my village and use an empty cotton reel for the base.
 If you are careful you could use a cinnamon stick for the trunk and you would get a nice scent from them.

 The festive season is coming … and it will be here before you know it.